-The International Journal of the Image is a peer-reviewed, Hybrid Open Access journal advancing interdisciplinary research on visual theory and practice.
+The International Journal of the Image is a peer-reviewed, hybrid open access journal advancing interdisciplinary research on visual theory and practice.
 It examines representation and perception, the grammars and materials of image-making, and the social life of images in education, culture, science, and public discourse.
 Submissions undergo double-anonymous peer review guided by a structured rubric and constructive editorial feedback.
+The journal maintains clear pathways from conference presentations and Member Knowledge Community contributions to fully developed, peer-reviewed publications, and accepts work in English and Spanish.

 The Image Book Imprint publishes monographs and edited volumes that extend arguments beyond article length—supporting scholarly, curatorial, and practice-based projects.
-Books translate research into frameworks for educators, museum and gallery professionals, media makers, and civic institutions engaged with visual culture.
+Books translate research into frameworks for educators, museum and gallery professionals, media makers, architects, designers, and civic institutions engaged with visual culture, documenting how images mediate memory, identity, technology, and public space.

 The Network is co-chaired by Cátia Rijo (Polytechnic Institute of Lisbon, Portugal) and Ana Maria Sedeño Valdellós (Universidad de Málaga, Spain; Spanish-language Chair)—leadership that reflects our commitment to multilingual, cross-cultural scholarship.